mtgjson/mtgjson-website/docs/brand-assets/index.md

 # Brand Assets

 When creating your project a credit to MTGJSON is greatly appreciated, though it is not required.
 We've provided assets below to assist in crediting MTGJSON and other MTGJSON projects.
-As of the moment, we only require you to not alter the assets or use them in any way that implies MTGJSON endorses you or your project.
+We only require you to not alter the assets or use them in any way that implies MTGJSON endorses you or your project.

 ## Downloadable Assets